onnx/onnx-mlir/docs/Testing.md

 $ mkdir test && cd test
 $ ln -s /onnx-mlir/utils/RunONNXModel.py
 $ ln -s /onnx-mlir/utils/RunONNXModelZoo.py
-$ ONNX_MLIR_HOME=/onnx-mlir/build/Release/ python RunONNXModelZoo.py -m mnist-8 --compile-args="-O3"
+$ ONNX_MLIR_HOME=/onnx-mlir/build/Release/ python RunONNXModelZoo.py -m mnist-8 -c="-O3"
 ```
 Run the script with `-h` to see all the options.
+In addition to the `-m` flag to specify a model and `-c` flag to specify the compile options, useful options are the `-k` flag to leave the onnx model in the current directory as a `.tgz` file, and the `-l debug` flag to print lots of debugging info.

+To find out which models are available, run the script with `-p` to print the list of available models; or `-m` followed by an incomplete name, and the script will suggest the exact names.